-Parents and guardians in accepting a place for their pupil at Beechwood Park, undertake to uphold the School's policies and regulations, including this policy, when they sign the Parent Contract.
-They agree to support the School's Mission and policies at all times, across all areas of the School's educational provision, on and off-site, in both the real and virtual worlds.
-This includes matters relating to attendance, punctuality, conduct, the School's codes of uniform, dress and appearance, academic expectations, co-curricular activities and homework/independent study.
+By accepting a place for their child at Beechwood Park, parents and carers undertake to uphold the School's policies and regulations when they sign the Parent Contract.
+They agree to support the School's Mission and policies at all times, across all areas of the School's educational provision.
+This includes matters relating to attendance, punctuality, conduct, the School's codes of uniform, dress and appearance, academic expectations, co-curricular activities and homework.